 Compared to other strong hardwood types, Mahogany is lightweight while giving the exact same or higher strength than those other woods.

-Therefore, handing, transporting and maintenance of the Mahogany deck is easy.
+Therefore, handling, transporting and maintenance of the Mahogany deck is easy.

 In terms of durability, the Mahogany deck mostly lasts over 20 years with proper maintenance.
 So, that’s pretty much worth it.